harishsurf/GoLang-Basics/FrontEnd/README.md

          ```
          Note: If the function defn is only one line, then : `let myFunc = (params) => console.log("arrow func")`
          and if no params, then `let myFunc = () => console.log('Hi')`
+    - Hoisting:
+      - Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope
+      - Javascript supports hoisting which means variables/ function declarations can be called even before they are defined.
+      ```sh
+      msg("hello");
+      function msg(string s) {
+        console.log(s);
+      }
+      ```
+      Note: Function expressions does not support hoisting

 #### Operator Precendence